networkx/nx-guides/content/contributing.md

 ## A Brief Roadmap for First-time Contributors

 The goal of nx-guides is to provide pedagogical notebooks about graph theory, network analysis, and NetworkX implementations (algorithms, etc.).
+This is a great place to get started with open source contribution!

-If you want to contribute to nx-guides and already decided on an algorithm to work on, here is a simple roadmap you can follow:
+If you want to contribute to nx-guides and already decided on a topic to work on, here are next steps:

 1. Clone `nx-guides` repository to your local machine.
-2. Create a folder with the name of your algorithm under `nx-guides/content/algorithms`.
+2. Add your markdown notebook to the appropriate folder (i.e. if you are adding a new algorithm, add a folder with its name in `nx-guides/content/algorithms` following the structure of the other algorithms).
-3. Create your markdown notebook under the folder you created in Step 2.
-Follow the Format Guidelines in this document.
+3. Ensure you notebook fits the Format Guidelines in this document.
-4. Create images and data folders under the folder you created in Step 2.
-If you use any static images and data, please put them under corresponding folders.
-(Optional)
+4. Use subdirectories for images and data.
+If you use any static images and data, please put them under corresponding folders. (optional)
-5. Add your notebook's path to index.md file under `nx-guides/content/algorithms`.
+5. Add your notebook's path to the index.md file.
 6. When you complete your work and feel ready, push your changes to the repository and open a PR for review.

-Note: If you are interested, you may also contribute a notebook about exploratory analysis or generators.
-If this is the case, repeat the above steps but contribute to `nx-guides/content/exploratory_notebooks` or `nx-guides/content/generators` respectively.
+7. Engage in any discussion about your changes.
+Be sure to clearly communicate your thoughts.

 +++ {"id": "4dKrGBiRIhYZ"}

 ## Some Tips

 +++ {"id": "vt0xsWsIDA1K"}

 ### 1. Your notebook should be a `.md` file.